Merchants & Mechanics Bank (Leadville, CO)

 Article Text

-Another Leadville Bank Suspends.
-DENVER, Jan.
-30.-After a heavy run, the Merchants' and Mechanics' Bank, of Leadville, suspended this afternoon.
+Another One.
+Denver, January 30.-After a heavy run, the Merchants & Mechanics' bank, of Leadville, suspended this afternoon.
 It was immediately attached for $37,000.
 More attachments will follow.
-No estimate of the liabilities or what the bank will brobably pay is at present obtainable.
-This leaves but one bank in Leadville, the Carbondale.
+No estimate of the liabilities or what it will probably pay is at present obtainable.
+This leaves but one bank in Leadville, the Carbonate.

 Article from Daily Los Angeles Herald, January 31, 1884